 - Less Pain During Recovery → Less Dependence on Post-Op Prescription Pain Relievers

-- Less Injury To Surrounding Soft Tissues → Minimal Pain, Minimal Scarring, Quicker Recovery Times
+- Less Injury To Surrounding Soft Tissues → Less Pain, Minimal Scarring, Quicker Recovery Times

-- Extremely Small Incisions → Shorter Surgery Time, Minimal Blood Loss, Lower Risk of Wound Complications
+- Small Incisions → Lower Risk of Wound Complications, Less Long Term Swelling

 Can any Surgeon Perform this Kind of Surgery?